 Puerto Rico’s debt crisis devastated investors across the United States.
-With more than $70 billion in total bond debt and a restructuring process that imposed haircuts of up to 46% on bondholders, thousands of investors suffered catastrophic losses on securities that were marketed as safe, tax-advantaged investments.
-While the government restructuring process under PROMESA is largely complete, claims against the brokers and firms that recommended Puerto Rico bonds remain viable through FINRA arbitration.
+With more than $70 billion in total bond debt and restructurings that produced materially different recoveries across bond classes, thousands of investors suffered catastrophic losses on securities that were marketed as safe, tax-advantaged investments.
+While much of the government restructuring process under the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA) has been completed, claims against the brokers and firms that recommended Puerto Rico bonds require an investor-specific review of recommendation dates, disclosure evidence, FINRA eligibility, limitation periods, and respondent viability.

-If your broker recommended Puerto Rico municipal bonds, closed-end bond funds, or COFINA securities without adequately disclosing the risks, you may have a claim to recover your losses.
-Time limits apply under FINRA’s six-year eligibility rule, making it critical to evaluate your options now.
+If your broker recommended Puerto Rico municipal bonds, closed-end bond funds, or Puerto Rico Sales Tax Financing Corporation (COFINA) securities without adequately disclosing the risks, you may have a claim to recover your losses through FINRA arbitration.
+FINRA Rule 12206 creates a six-year arbitration eligibility issue, and state or federal limitations periods may be shorter, so timing should be evaluated now.

 The Puerto Rico Bond Crisis: What Happened to Investors